jgenger/SARS-CoV-2-project/narratives/nCoV-SARS-2-CeMM_ncov.md

 # [The S D23043G mutation is dominant in the early European infection clusters](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=gt-S_614&dmax=2020-02-24&dmin=2020-01-11&d=map&s=Germany/BavPat1/2020)

-* However, thanks to virus sequencing efforts all over the world, we can trace the S D23043G back to its origin and learn how the virus spreads.
+* However, thanks to SARS-CoV-2 sequencing projects all over the world, we can trace the S D23043G back to its origin and learn how the virus spreads.
 * The S The first two occurences of the D23043G mutation were connected to transmissions from China to the United Kingdom and Germany on the 22nd and 28th of January, respectively.

 # [The S D23043G mutation is dominant in the early European infection clusters](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?animate=2019-12-19,2020-04-24,0,0,15000&c=gt-S_614&d=map&f_region=Europe)